timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

    ```

     This query returns a list of all your policies, including continuous-aggregate
-    refresh policies, retention policies, compression policies, and reorder policies.
+    refresh policies, retention policies, compression policies, and reorder
+    policies.
 Keep the results for a later step.

-1. Connect to your Cloud database using psql if you're not already connected:
+1. Connect to your Cloud database using psql if you aren't already connected:

    ```bash
    # Use your Cloud credentials and connection details.